Workflows | Frequently Asked Questions

 Find answers and general information quickly about the workflows tool in HubSpot.

 If you're encountering errors when viewing your workflow history, learn more about common workflow errors and the steps you can take to resolve these issues.

 Can I set my workflow to automatically expire or turn off?

 - Records that are still in the workflow will continue through the workflow, but any actions apart from delays will not be executed.

 Why was my action skipped because of an "infinite loop"?

-When you view your workflow history, you may see that an action was skipped to prevent an infinite loop.
+When reviewing your workflow history, you may see that an action was skipped to prevent an infinite loop.
 This indicates that your workflow has an action to create a record that also meets the enrollment criteria for the same workflow.